 Make An Easy Batch of Healthy Milk Kefir

-Kefir is a fermented product make from milk (there is also kefir made from sugar water or coconut water) that’s chock full of probiotics and nutrients.
+Kefir is a fermented product made from milk (there is also kefir made from sugar water or coconut water) that’s chock full of probiotics and nutrients.
 I like kefir plain but it’s delicious with a bit of fruit, honey, or maple syrup added for flavor.
 However, I don’t like buying plastic bottles of, well, ANYTHING, from the store every week.
-The cost and plastic waste really add up, especially since my son can drink an entire 16 ounces of kefir in one gulp… so I started making my own milk kefir to keep those healthy probiotics in our diets without spending a fortune.
+The cost and plastic waste really add up, especially since my son can drink an entire 16-ounce bottle of kefir in one gulp… so I started making my own milk kefir to keep those healthy probiotics in our diets without spending a fortune.

 There are several ways to make kefir and there are different strains of bacteria involved in each method.
 For these instructions, I am going to share step-by-step instructions to make milk kefir from store-bought kefir.
 This is super easy and the cost is minimal, plus you don’t need to find a source for a kefir starter kit to create a batch and keep it going.